Skullcap

 • Are all skullcap products the same?
 No — products labeled as "skullcap" may contain different Scutellaria species, different plant parts, or different preparation methods, all of which affect how the product is discussed in traditional and research contexts.

 • Why does identity matter?
 The safety profile, traditional associations, and research literature differ across Scutellaria species.
-Without clear species identification, it is difficult to contextualize any product meaningfully.
+Without clear species identification, it is difficult to contextualize any product meaningfully, and historical adulteration cases make this more than a theoretical concern.

 • Is this recommending skullcap?
 No — this page is informational only and does not constitute advice or endorsement of any kind.